venumadhavkaza/venumadhavkaza/README.md

 - 👋 Hi, I’m @venumadhavkaza
 - 👀 I’m interested in Data Analytics and Android App Development
 - 🌱 I’m currently learning Flutter
-- 📫 Reach me at venumadhavkaza@gmail.com
+- 📫 Reach me at greyspecter2668@gmail.com (my experimental email✨)

 <!---
 venumadhavkaza/venumadhavkaza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.